-Your smartphone makes it easy to share any photo with anyone at any time.
-But unless your phone is your first camera, you may have some old negatives lying around.
-You can take them to get developed or scan them into your phone to view and share them easily.
-Tap or click here for tips on converting your old film negatives into digital photos.
+Your smartphone makes it easy to share photos with anyone at any time.
+But unless your phone is your first camera, you may have some old negatives.
+You can get them developed or scan them into your phone to view and share easily.
+Tap or click here for tips on converting negatives into digital photos.

 A physical scanner is one route you can take to digitize your photo collection, but (surprise, surprise) you can also use an app.
 Here are three great options.

 Google’s PhotoScan is a free app for iOS and Android that scans your photos multiple times, then stitches all the images together to remove glare and improve the quality of the final image.
 The app works on matte, gloss prints and photos inside or outside albums.

 You take the initial picture of the photo with your smartphone, then take four additional shots according to the app’s instructions.
 The app uses an algorithm to detect and crop the photo area, automatically detect the edge, correct the rotation and correct the perspective to show a frontal view.